 YES!
 It’s the largest in the area with more than 50 kitchen displays and a separate In-Stock Vanity Center.
-We believe offering clients a great showroom helps them determine their likes and dislikes and get comfortable with the many, many product options.
+We believe that offering you a great showroom helps you determine your likes and dislikes and gets you comfortable with the many, many product options.
 Come visit us!
 We are open Monday & Friday from 9-5 p.m., Tuesday, Wednesday, and Thursday from 9-8 p.m., and Saturday from 9-4 p.m.
-Drop in or make an appointment.
+Drop in or request an appointment.
 (Note: Appointments are always key if you want one-on-one designer time, and a great idea on Saturdays, when the showroom tends to be quite busy).

 Do you handle installation?

 No. Carole Kitchen and Bath Design does not install.
-We absolutely do collaborate with your builder/remodeling contractor as extensively as required to ensure a seamless project, and we pride ourselves on providing contractors with thorough and professionally-presented plans.
+We collaborate with your builder/remodeling contractor, and we pride ourselves on providing contractors with thorough and professionally-designed plans.
 Don’t have a builder or contractor yet?
 No worries.
 We have extensive knowledge of contractors/builders to whom we can refer you.
 They do not work for Carole’s, and this hiring choice is always yours.

 Why would I choose Carole’s versus a big box store?